programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 # for how to interpret WordFish plots - https://sites.temple.edu/tudsc/2017/11/09/use-wordfish-for-ideological-scaling/
 ```

-{% include figure.html filename="zoomed_left_right_plots.png" caption="Visualization of WordFish model by channel" %}
+{% include figure.html filename="zoomed_left_right_plots.png" caption="Visualization of WordFish model by channel groups" %}

 ### Interpreting

 You will notice in the above visualization that there is a clear horizontal separation between comments.
 Most of the comments are located in the middle of the horizontal dimension, with a few outliers at each end.
 There are many ways to interpret the substantive meaning of this scaling.
 Below we offer two ways to interpret the results.

 The first interpretive method involves using comment metadata to check for trends in comment scaling.
-By color-coding comments according to metadata like video title, we can see if comments with shared metadata are concentrated together or dispersed evenly.
+For this method, we would use the group-specific visualizations produced with multiplot().
+Because we color-coded the top words for each group of channels, we can more readily compare the words most frequently appearing in left and right-leaning channel comments.

 The second interpretive method involves inspecting word-level WF output, to see what kinds of words characterize the left- and right- portions of the scale, and qualitatively identify broad commonalities between words at each end of the scale.

-Note that the document-level and word-level scales are the same; comments at the left end of the scale are characterized by more frequent occurrence of words at the left end of the scale and infrequent occurrence of words at the right end of the scale.
+For this method, we would use the initial plot we created with comments from all videos.

 Words appearing on the left of this plotting space are common among documents on the left of the plotting space, and rare among documents on the right (and vice versa).
-The vertical dimension here is similar to the document level visualization as well; it reflects the overall frequency of the word.
+The vertical dimension here reflects the overall frequency of the word.
 So, common words (unlikely to help much in differentiating left from right) appear near the top of the plotting space, and very rare words appear near the bottom.
 The general triangular shape of this visualization is largely driven by the functional form of this model, although a deeper description of these aspects is beyond the scope of this tutorial.

-## Additional Interpretation

-You can see from this visualization that words like “defunded”, “lives” next to “matter”, “apples” (possibly referring to “a few bad”), “training”/“untrained”,  and “enforcing” characterize the left side of the plotting space.
-This broadly suggests that the **left** side of the plotting space identifies comments which discuss broad causal and logistical questions about which lives matter, whether or not police violence problems are due to systemic racism or to ‘a few bad apples’, and if problems with police violence could be solved with better training / equipment or if those problems would be better solved by redirecting funding or defunding police entirely.

-On the other hand, words like “president”, “party”, “political”, “bill”, “propaganda”, “dnc” and “rnc”, characterize the **center-right** side of the scale.
-These words all strongly indicate a discussion of the political / partisan nature of discussions around police violence.
-Words like “slave”, “christian”, “religious”, “breonna” near “taylor”, “eric” near “garner”, michael [brown], and “genocide” on the **far-right** suggest that a particularly polarized sub-category of these political comments focuses on the pressing reality of actual high profile police killings.

-Words like “police”, “fund”, “defund”, “officers”, “trump”, and “biden” characterize the center-top of the plotting space.
-Words located in the **center-top** of the plotting space are relatively common among all comments.
-Seeing these words toward the center-top is unsurprising, given the general topic of these videos - political questions around police, police violence, and funding / defunding the police.

 # Conclusions

 By this point of the tutorial, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.

-Based on the three visualizations you produced, you can tell that a broadly similar set of topics is discussed on liberal-leaning and conservative-leaning video comment threads on four YouTube videos focused on police brutality and questions about police funding.
-Finally, you saw that Wordfish did identify a broad distinction in these comments.
-It identified that some comments focus on the causes and possible solutions to police brutality (on the left side of the scale), while other comments focus on the partisan politics of this issue, including a discussion of the legacy of slavery and the reality of specific high-profile police killings.
+Based on the three visualizations you produced, you can tell that a broadly similar set of topics is discussed on left-leaning and right-leaning video comment threads on  YouTube videos focused on police brutality and questions about police funding.

 These visualizations, and more granular analyses of the Wordfish model, will enable complex interpretations of textual meaning.
 That Wordfish can be useful for understanding the strange type of discourse that appears in YouTube comments is a fascinating revelation of its own.